Interval annotations

 Finally, by default if an EDF contains gaps (i.e. if it is an EDF+D,

-or if it has been internally restructured via MASK/RE
+or if it has been internally restructured via MASK/RE commands, etc)

 then any new annotations will also stop/restart at those gaps.
 If the

-option is given, then the generated annotations will not
+span-gaps option is given, then the generated annotations will not

 stop/restart at gaps, but will (guess what...) span those gaps

 instead.
-For example, consider a dummy signal S
+For example, consider a dummy signal S with these time

-) and a gap (discontinuity) between time-points 4 and 8
+points (T) and a gap (discontinuity) between time-points 4 and 8

-(i.e. no valid values for S
+(i.e. no valid values for S):

 T = 1 2 3 4 5 6 7 8 9